 Confessions Of An Ex-Movie Buff

 Watching movies is a social hobby.
 We watch movies to speak about them, share them with others and maybe write a quirky caption on Instagram.
-But because it is a social activity, as a cinephile, your opinion on movies (whether you're aware of it or not) is largely influenced by what other people think.
+But because it is a social activity, when you're a cinephile, your opinion on movies (whether you're aware of it or not) is largely influenced by what other people think.

 *I love the first few movies of the Fast and Furious franchise.
 They are great comfort movies and perfectly captured the era they were made in.